hlnurse/rigpi/README.md

 RigPi includes many popular ham programs, including WSJT-X, Fldigi, TQSL, GridSquare and others.

+The RigPi HTML code is provided in the HTML folder.
+Please test any changes you make in the RigPi image.

 The RigPi image is available as a free download.
 A release candidate can be downloaded here:

 <p align="center">